emraz/ERToast/README.md

     ```

 ## License
-ERProgressHud is released under the MIT license.
+ERToast is released under the MIT license.
 See LICENSE for details.